mdhardenburgh/TM4C123GH6PM_Drivers/README.md

 * PWM can be initilized for single and double ended complementary mode.
 * ADC polling

+# Test program
+Main contains a very simple example program of how to use the drivers.

-## In Progress, To Do's
+## In Progress To Do's
-* Further test the ADC polling function
 * Test the ADC interrupt function
 * Implement the `void initializeDigitalComparator(void);` functionality
+* Add ADC documentation and update existing
+* Refactor GPIO, PWM, GPT code to bring it inline with new framework

 ## Planned in no specific order
 * µDMA